-Beginning in 2011, the duo recorded a string of EPs; the most recent is a 7-song collection, Cardboard and Christmas Lights (2017).
-Recorded in Nashville, The Rough & Tumble’s first full-length album, We Made Ourselves a Home When We Didn’t Know features nearly all new material; only one tune, “Take Me With You,” is recycled from last year’s EP.
-The album is scheduled for a Feb.
-9 release.
+Beginning in 2011, the duo recorded a string of EPs; the most recent is a seven-song collection, Cardboard and Christmas Lights (2017).
+Recorded in Nashville, The Rough & Tumble’s first full-length album, We Made Ourselves a Home When We Didn’t Know — released in February — features nearly all new material; only one tune, “Take Me With You,” is recycled from last year’s EP.

 The duo’s sound is clean and straightforward, placing the vocals of Graham and/or Tyler front and center in the mix.
 But The Rough & Tumble doesn’t shy away from studio techniques like vocal overdubbing; the disc’s opening cut, “Wildfire,” features multiple tracks of Graham’s supple voice (with a subtle bit of Tyler mixed in) atop an instrumental backing of little more than plucky banjo and what sounds like either accordion or harmonium, and bits of tinkling bells and bass drum.
 Those elements are all that are needed to create a sympathetic soundscape for the vocals.